GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/firestore.md

 [Spring Data](https://projects.spring.io/spring-data/) is an abstraction for storing and retrieving POJOs in numerous storage technologies.
-Spring Cloud GCP adds Spring Data Reactive Repositories support for [Google Cloud Firestore](https://cloud.google.com/firestore/) in native mode, providing reactive template and repositories support.
+Spring Framework on Google Cloud adds Spring Data Reactive Repositories support for [Google Cloud Firestore](https://cloud.google.com/firestore/) in native mode, providing reactive template and repositories support.
 To begin using this library, add the `spring-cloud-gcp-data-firestore` artifact